corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

 This mod overwrites a number of core Stellaris files.
-Expect to see eleven errors in your error.log similar to these:
+Expect to see thirteen errors in your error.log similar to these:

 ```
 [14:18:48][game_singleobjectdatabase.h:147]: Object with key: assimilation_effect already exists